0xtengu/workshops/linux_rootkits/foundations.md

     Maintain persistence within a system
     Remain completely hidden from detection
-    Hide processes, files, directories, and network connections Avoid detection by security tools
-    Change the system's default behavior
+    Hide processes, files, directories, and network connections Change the system's default behavior

-This makes detection complex, and mitigation even more challenging, since one of the primary objectives of a rootkit is to remain hidden.

-# We already have initial access

 In this workshop, we cover two major categories:

     USERLAND ROOTKITS - Operating in user space using techniques like LD_PRELOAD

-#### Mostly though
     KERNEL ROOTKITS - Operating in kernel space as Loadable Kernel Modules (LKMs)

-# WHY LKM's HERE - WE WILL COME BACK TO THIS TOO

 Why Attackers Choose Kernel Rootkits: